iamKonick/Github-actions-release-and-comment/README.md

 2. **Create Release**: Upon merging, the workflow uses the pull request titles to generate release notes and create a new release.
 3. **Add Self-Review Comment**: When a pull request is created, the workflow adds a comment reminding the developer to perform a self-review.

-## Example Workflow File

-Below is an example of the GitHub Actions workflow file: